JDvorak/Matilda.js/README.md

 It is recommended that at least 50 iterations be made, but for this simple example 5 will do.

     mM.train(5);

+__WARNING:__ Setting the Model's Topic Count will erase all model data.

 #### Step 4.
 Wait